a11n/android-lint/2_lint_api_basics/README.md

 In order to write a custom Lint rule you will need to subclass `Detector`.
 For certain use cases the Lint API also provides specific `Detectors` for your convenience, such as `LayoutDetector` or `ResourceXmlDetector` - but they are in turn also sub-classes of `Detector`.

-Besides extending the `Detector` class you also need to implement a `Scanner` interface which defines how your `Detector` will scan the development artifacts! **By default the `Detector` class declares all methods of all available `Scanners` but you will notice that only the once of the implemented interface(s) will get called!**
+Besides extending the `Detector` class you also need to implement a `Scanner` interface which defines how your `Detector` will scan the development artifacts! **By default the `Detector` class declares all methods of all available `Scanners` but you will notice that only the ones of the implemented interface(s) will get called!**

-The different types of `Scanner` will be presented in the next section.
+The different types of `Scanners` will be presented in the next section.

 ## 2.3 Scanner